a photo of alexa and google assistant smart speakers

 After the more obvious uses like playing music and hearing news headlines and weather forecasts, many smart speaker owners are turning to Alexa, Siri and Google for help with boiling an egg.

-In fact, according to a survey of 1,000 smart speaker-owning adults in the UK, some 20 percent use the device for help with boiling an egg.
-More predictably, 65 percent said they use the virtual assistant for playing music or the radio, while half use smart speakers for listening to the news headlines and weather forecast.
+In fact, according to a survey of 1,000 smart speaker-owning adults in the UK, some 20 percent use the device to help boil an egg.
+More predictably, 65 percent said they use the virtual assistant to play music or the radio, while half use smart speakers to listen to news headlines and weather forecasts.

 The survey was commissioned by digital marketing agency Code Computerlove and conducted by OnePoll using a nationally-representative group of 1,000 British adults.